-How to get into accounting after graduation — that is, without the help of career office and on-campus interviews.
+How to get into accounting after graduation — that is, without the help of a career office and on-campus interviews.
 Is it possible?
 Certainly, and let’s see how you can do it.

 Monster.com , indeed.com and linkedin.com are good places to start.
 Be sure you call up local recruiters as well.

-Given the main pipeline for entry-level accounting jobs is university campuses, you have to take extra steps and start cold calling recruiters.
+Given the main pipeline for entry-level accounting jobs is university campuses, you have to take extra steps and start cold-calling recruiters.

-If you graduated recently or if you do not attending the target schools (i.e. firms don’t hold interviews at your campus), call up HR and explore the possibility of a phone interview, or attending an interview at a neighboring school.
+If you graduated recently or if you do not attend the target schools (i.e. firms don’t hold interviews at your campus), call up HR and explore the possibility of a phone interview, or attending an interview at a neighboring school.
 You need to be persistent and follow up diligently to get the time slots.